 “I participated in several YS regattas this year and I am with 118 or 120 been rated.
 In my opinion it is a little too little.
-Of course, we often hear that our boats are too fast with little wind, but Michael Büsing is right: as soon as the wind increases we are at a disadvantage and if there are still some with Spinacker or Gennacker you have no chance. "
+Of course we often hear that our boats are too fast with little wind, but Michael Büsing is right: as soon as the wind picks up we are at a disadvantage and if there are still some with Spinacker or Gennacker you have no chance. "

 “I took part in 3 yardstick regattas here in Saarland.
 Had the first one 124 reported, but was on by the State Sailing Association 118 set.
-3rd at the club championship with Finn and laser in front of me.
-4th in front of me at the national championship with corsair, Finn and laser. "
+3. at the club championship with Finn and Laser in front of me.
+4th at the national championship with Korsar, Finn and Laser in front of me. "

 “Yardstick is always unfair.
 Sometimes more sometimes less.
 It always depends on the area and the wind strength and ultimately also on the courses.
 As soon as boats glide and others don't, the scissors gap more clearly than when everyone is driving in displacement mode.
 Theoretically, the yardstick would have to be designed depending on the territory and wind, and that for every boat class.
 You can hardly do that.
 The purpose of yardstick is that you can do club races with anything that swims and everyone can participate.
 So rule number 1 is: have fun and don't take everything so seriously.
-I think a yardstick is on open areas at 124 - 125 and on small ones lake districts at 122 - 123 should lie. "
+I think a yardstick is on open areas and improve at 124-125 and on small ones lake districts and improve at 122-123 should be. "

-"I can only agree with what Boris said.
-Our Edersee is more known for unstable winds.
-Since our steamer has a little advantage, because nan can easily convert like a dinghy.
-At the same time, the ratio of boat length / sail area to hull weight is rather stiff.
-The official number for the betting sailing community is 118.
-It is also quite low because all three participants were in the top ten at the first regatta, which of course is angry.
+“I can only agree with Boris' remarks.
+Our Edersee is more known for its unsteady winds.
+Our steamer has a bit of an advantage here, as nan can easily convert it like a dinghy.
+At the same time, the ratio of boat length / sail area to hull weight is rather thick-ship.
+The official number of the betting sailing community is 118.
+It is also quite low because all three participants were among the top ten at the first regatta, which of course annoys.
 We have a very mixed boat size field.
 In light winds you sometimes have to let the "big ones" drive away before the wind even reaches you below.
 Then you can catch up.